 The brachioplasty procedure is performed in a surgery center or hospital, and requires general anesthesia.
 It typically takes about two hours.
-Plastic surgeon Mark Pinsky, MD will mark out the excess skin prior to surgery, and design an incision that will result in a scar that lies underneath your arm, extending from your armpit to your elbow.
+West Palm Beach plastic surgeon Mark Pinsky, MD will mark out the excess skin prior to surgery, and design an incision that will result in a scar that lies underneath your arm, extending from your armpit to your elbow.
 The length and exact shape of your brachioplasty incision will be determined by the location and amount of excess skin.

 The incision will allow removal of the excess skin.
 The underlying supporting structure, the fascia, will be resuspended to support the arm, and minimize the risk of recurrent laxity.
 Liposuction, if it is to be performed, is done through the incision, and then the sutures are then placed in the smooth skin over the recontoured arm.

 Brachioplasty is not a substitute for weight loss or exercise.
 To obtain the best results, patients planning to lose weight should be close to their target weight before having this surgery.

 The initial consultation is an opportunity to discuss your expectations, concerns, and questions regarding your arm lift procedure.
 After an examination of your upper arms, including skin tone and degree of laxity, Dr. Pinsky will offer honest advice about which approach is recommended based on your individual needs and expressed goals.
 You should be prepared to review your medical history and answer questions about any current medications during the consult.
 Prior to surgery, you will be asked to: